ply-ct/ply/docs/topics/install.md

    ```
    npm install --save-dev @ply-ct/ply
    ```
-   Then you can run ply in your project directory through `npx`:
+   Then you can run ply in your project directory through `npx` or an npm script:
    ```
    npx ply --version
    ```